-You’re in the middle of work, or perhaps trying to celebrate the holidays with friends or family.
+You’re in the middle of work, or perhaps trying to enjoy time with friends or family.
 A number you don’t recognize, but appears to be from your area code or city, calls you.
 You pick up the phone.
 A pre-recorded or artificial voice tries to scare you with messages about an arrest warrant for you.
 Or perhaps there’s a supposed IRS fine you haven’t paid or a message about your car’s warranty.
 If you answer the phone and hear a pre-recorded message instead of a live person, it's a robocall.
 If the recording is a sales message and you haven't given your written permission to get calls from the company on the other end, the call is illegal.

 It’s a rampant problem and an annoying one.
 Often the number that appears to be calling you is not really the number the call is coming from.
 Scammers use digital technology to disguise a phone number.
 The practice of using an actual but different phone number to mask the call is called “spoofing.”
 Your own number might’ve been spoofed for a call, leading to confusing return calls from a stranger who thinks you were trying to reach them.
 Some people have even received calls from “themselves”!

 What To Do

 So when you get an illegal robocall, here's what to do: hang up the phone.
 Don't press one to speak to a live operator.
 And don't press any other number to get off the list.
 If you respond by pressing any number, it will probably just lead to more robocalls.
 Usually, these calls are from scammers who are trying to phish for information or are trying to fool you into gaining access to your credit cards or bank account.
 Although the messages sometime claim to be from government agencies, the fact is that if you really owe money to the IRS or your social security number has been “canceled,” those government agencies would contact you by mail, not by phone.